mono/website/docs/advanced/runtime/index.md

 ```

 Of course, you can also just embed the libraries, without the actual Mono runtime, by removing the --static flag.

-A downside of the --static flag is that it will trigger the LGPL license requirement in the runtime.
-If you are planning on using this feature as an obfuscation technique you must obtain a commercial license of Mono; otherwise you should distribute all the components that are necessary to comply with the LGPL with bundles.

-The commercial license can be acquired from [Xamarin](http://xamarin.com/licensing).

 ### Platform for Code Optimizations